 Ok, let’s take a quick look to the theory.
 The signal generated by either the Radio Tuner or Tape player is sent through a volume and tone control.
 Then the signal reaches a Power Amplifier that (as the name suggest) amplifies, “boosts” or “magnifies” the signal enough to make a speaker vibrate and produce sound.

 We will inject the signal coming from our mp3 player directly on the amplifier input, and disable the other parts of the system.
-We will also include a new volume control.
+As the existing volume control will be removed, we will need to include a new one.

 Finding the amplifier